computervisionpro/EDA-and-Machine-Learning/README.md

 ### GridSearchCV

-We applied GridSearchCV to get the best hyper-parameters for the model obtained from Iteration 3.
+I used `GridSearchCV` to get the best hyper-parameters for the model obtained from Iteration 3.
 Follwing are the best hyper-parameters:

 <img width="457" alt="grid-search" src="https://user-images.githubusercontent.com/40919247/123507822-4287ed00-d689-11eb-8acf-0d5777e0d551.png">